LorenzoCoronati/local-docker/README.md

 created during `./ld init` process.
 The file should be committed to project repository and be shared among all developers.

-Local overrides can be set via `.env`  file, for example to have different local development domain or IP address.
+Local overrides can be set via `.env.local`  file, for example to have different local development domain or IP address.
 This file should not be committed to project repository but be considered private.

-Variables present in the `.env` file will override project level configurations from `.ld.config`.
+Variables present in the `.env.local` file will override project level configurations from `.env`.

 These file should contain key=value -pairs, such as